Balaklaka/zephyr/doc/connectivity/bluetooth/api/mesh/shell.rst

 	* ``state``: New Private Node Identity value:

 		* ``0x00``: Stop advertising with the Private Node Identity.
-		* ``0x01``: Start advertising with the Private Node Identity..
+		* ``0x01``: Start advertising with the Private Node Identity.

 Opcodes Aggregator Client
 =========================

-The Opcodes Aggregator client is an optional Mesh model that can be enabled through the :kconfig:option:`CONFIG_BT_MESH_OP_AGG_CLI` configuration option.
+The Opcodes Aggregator client is an optional Bluetooth mesh model that can be enabled through the :kconfig:option:`CONFIG_BT_MESH_OP_AGG_CLI` configuration option.
 The Opcodes Aggregator Client model is used to support the functionality of dispatching a sequence of access layer messages to nodes supporting the Opcodes Aggregator Server model.

 ``mesh op-agg-seq-start <elem_addr>``
 -------------------------------------